mongodb/docs/source/reference/mongodump.rst

 Synopsis
 --------

-``mongodump`` is a utility for creating a binary export of the contents of a database.
+:option:`mongodump` is a utility for creating a binary export of the contents of a database.
 Consider using this utility as part an effective :doc:`backup strategy </administration/backups>`.
-Use in conjunction with :command:`mongorestore` to provide restore functionality.
+Use in conjunction with :option:`mongorestore` to provide restore functionality.

 Options